Analysis | Why Are Disney and Comcast Battling Over Fox and Sky?: QuickTake

 4. Why is Fox now in play?

-In December, Disney agreed to a $52.4 billion deal to acquire much of the global empire that Murdoch assembled over three decades.
-Those assets include the movie and TV production house, Star India, a lineup of U.S. cable channels that include FX and National Geographic, and the 39 percent stake in Sky.
-At the time, Disney beat rival bidder Comcast, even though the latter’s offer was at least 16 percent higher.
-Fox chose Disney because it considered Disney’s stock more valuable and was concerned that Comcast’s bid might hit regulatory snags.
-But Comcast on June 13 upended all that with its $65 billion bid for the same Fox assets Disney covets.
+The Murdoch family wants to sell some of the global empire it assembled over three decades.
+On June 20, Disney sweetened its bid for the Fox assets to $71.3 billion in cash and stock, up from $52.4 billion.
+The deal, which Fox has accepted, would include the 20th Century Fox movie and TV production house, Star India, a lineup of U.S. cable channels that include FX and National Geographic, and the 39 percent stake in Sky.
+Disney raised its bid -- it will also assume almost $14 billion of Fox’s debt -- in hopes of beating rival bidder Comcast’s $65 billion offer.
+Fox prefers Disney because it considers Disney’s stock more valuable and it worries that a deal with Comcast would meet regulatory snags.

 5. What happens next with Sky?